 - i.
-The Compliance Officer shall conduct a sound risk management practice within COCOLIFE's operation by documenting its assessments and findings. - Considering all the relevant risk factors, including the results of national and sectoral risk assessment before determining what is the level of overall risk and appropriate level and type of mitigation to be applied; - iii.
-Keeping the assessment up-to-date through periodic review; and an annual review of the risk as through a Comprehensive Compliance Testing to manage the risk associated with transactions involving accounts considered as vulnerable to money laundering risk and ensure the conduct of enhanced due diligence procedures on all high risk accounts. - iv.
+The Compliance Officer shall conduct a sound risk management practice within COCOLIFE's operation by documenting its assessments and findings to ensure that risks associated with money laundering and terrorist financing such as counterparty, reputational, operational and compliance risks are identified, assessed, monitored, mitigated and controlled, as well as to ensure effective implementation of these Guidelines, to the end that COCOLIFE shall not be used as a vehicle to legitimize proceeds of unlawful activity or to facilitate or finance terrorism. - ii.
+Considering all the relevant risk factors, including the results of national and sectoral risk assessment before determining what is the level of overall risk and appropriate level and type of mitigation to be applied; - iii.
+Keeping the assessment up-to-date through periodic review; and an annual review of the risk as through a Comprehensive Compliance Testing to manage the risk associated with transactions involving accounts considered as vulnerable to money laundering risk and ensure the conduct of enhanced due diligence procedures on all high-risk accounts. - iv.
 All risk assessment and finding shall be kept by COCOLIFE's AML Secretary for submission to the Insurance Commission, as may be required. - v.
 Ensure submission of the risk assessment information as may be required by the Insurance Commission. - vi.
 It shall conduct an Institutional risk assessment once every two (2) years which will be headed by the AML Compliance Officer, or as often as the Board or Senior Management may direct, depending on the level of risks identified in the previous assessment, or other relevant AML/CTF developments that may have an impact on COCOLIFE's operation.